Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Methods

 \subsection{Computational resources}

 A custom solver that constructs the FDFD system and performs APF is used to generate the $G$ and $G_{obj}$ matrices.
 The MUMPS package \cite{amestoy_fully_2001} is used to carry out partial factorization and compute the Schur complement.
-For large simulation environments, it may be infeasible to use a direct solver owing to the required amount of random access memory, and iterative solvers must be employed, incurring the cost of running $N_{opt}$ field simulations.
+For large simulation environments, it may be infeasible to use a direct solver owing to the required amount of random access memory, and iterative solvers must be employed, incurring the cost of running $N_{opt}$ full-wave simulations.
 However, this is not the case for the three design studies considered in this work, and APF achieves up to 12x decreases in execution time compared to the GPU-accelerated FDTD for precomputation.

 For each design study, APF precomputations are run on three 128-core AMD EPYC 7763 nodes, where each precomputation uses 64 cores on one node.
 These are run in parallel, one for each frequency of optimization in each design.
 For GPU-accelerated FDTD precomputations, 24 FDTD simulations are run in parallel using the EPYC 7763 nodes with one Nvidia A100-SXM4-80GB GPU per simulation.
-For optimization, HFSS and CST are run with 128 cores on one node, and the PNGF implementation utilizes the BLAS and LAPACK linear algebra packages with the same resources.
-As optimization is performed at multiple frequencies for each case, evaluation is performed sequentially for each frequency during each iteration.
+For timing comparison, HFSS and CST are run with 128 cores on one node, and the PNGF implementation utilizes the BLAS and LAPACK linear algebra packages with the same number of CPU cores.
+As optimization is performed at multiple frequencies for each case, evaluation with PNGF is performed sequentially for each frequency during each iteration.
+For HFSS, the HFSS solution type (finite-element method-based) is used with a multi-frequency solution at each optimization frequency with the direct solver with first-order basis functions and adaptive meshing.
+For CST, the time domain solver (finite integration technique-based) with a hexahedral mesh, which is similar to FDTD, is used without adaptive meshing.

 For the objective function evaluation benchmarking of Fig. \ref{fig:objeval}, HFSS and CST are utilized as solvers using the same resources as above, respectively.
 The FDTD solver is a custom multithreaded implementation using OpenMP and 128 cores on a single node.
 FDFD is performed with APF as a solver, using 128 cores on a single node.
 PNGF is used for objective function evaluation for each case with a single core and also with 128 cores on a single node.